WorksBetter/Warrior_Legends/README.md

 The game controls will only work if you are using a PC.

-Use W, A, S, D keys to move the warrior.
+Use W, A, S, D keys on your keyboard, to move the warrior.

 To play the game, go to the following link: https://worksbetter.github.io/Warrior_Legends/